Terminated Without Notice: Can You Still Claim Your Full and Final Settlement?

 umakanthan53

-To me, the post seems to be incomplete with an one-sided perspective.
+To me, the post seems to be incomplete with a one-sided perspective.

 The post begins with the sudden termination of the employee by the employer without any reason.
-If so, why the employee waited for two months that too only to ask for his F&F settlement and failed to agitate against his alleged termination?
+If so, why did the employee wait for two months, only to ask for his full and final (F&F) settlement and fail to agitate against his alleged termination?

-Then the reason for non-settlement of F&F dues comes through the mouth of the HR.
-From this it is discernible that the employee would have possibly failed to serve the notice period before his leaving on resignation.
-Combining the entire information given in bits and pieces by the poster, one can understand that he was treated as an absconder and consequently his services were terminated by the employer forthwith.
-Whether the process of such a termination is well within the rules of procedure in tune with the principles of natural justice becomes out of context as the remedy sought for in the post is settlement of F&F dues only.
-Without relevant particulars like the nature of post held by the employee, total length of service in the organization, EL at his credit etc., I think it is not possible to answer the query.
+Then the reason for the non-settlement of F&F dues comes through the mouth of the HR.
+From this, it is discernible that the employee possibly failed to serve the notice period before leaving on resignation.
+Combining the entire information given in bits and pieces by the poster, one can understand that he was treated as an absconder and consequently, his services were terminated by the employer forthwith.
+Whether the process of such termination is well within the rules of procedure in tune with the principles of natural justice becomes out of context as the remedy sought for in the post is the settlement of F&F dues only.
+Without relevant particulars like the nature of the post held by the employee, the total length of service in the organization, earned leave (EL) at his credit, etc., I think it is not possible to answer the query.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute